Type of Journey

 Laxmi Narayan Temple

-Rajgir is very popular among Jains and Buddhists as it was the birthplace of 20th Jain Tirthankar Munisuvrata.
+Rajgir is very popular among Jains and Buddhists as it was the birthplace of the 20th Jain Tirthankar Munisuvrata.
 Both Gautam Buddha and Mahavira taught their beliefs and learnings to the people during the 5th and 6th centuries BC.
-Nalanda University is situated near to Rajgir where Lord Mahavira spent fourteen years of his life.
+Nalanda University is situated near Rajgir where Lord Mahavira spent fourteen years of his life.
 King Ashoka also stayed here when he was traveling to Bodh Gaya to visit the temple where Lord Buddha attained enlightenment.

 Rajgir is very rich in culture as it is closely related to both Buddhism and Jainism.
-Gautam Buddha attained enlightenment near Rajgir and 24th guru of Jains was also born in Bihar and spent 14 years of his life in the caves of this ancient city.
+Gautam Buddha attained enlightenment near Rajgir and the 24th guru of Jains was also born in Bihar and spent 14 years of his life in the caves of this ancient city.
 Rajgir witnessed many great people who brighten up mankind.